 Both the planes lost control and went into a rapid spiral free fall to the ground with fire trailing from the wings.
 The Saudi Arabian plane reportedly broke up in midair and hit the ground at a speed of 705 mph.

 349 people passed away

 The Kazakhstan Airlines plane was intact in the air and crashed into a field nearby.
 Rescue operations were soon underway and 4 critically injured passengers were evacuated from the wreckage.

 These passengers, unfortunately, died soon due to internal injuries and in the end, all 312 people aboard the Saudi flight and the 37 people aboard the Kazakhstan flight were killed.
-A formal inquiry by the name of Lahoti Commission was held on the matter.

 The failure of Kazakhstan Airlines

 The flight recorders, more commonly known as the black box, was decoded in front of international aviation experts and various authorities and investigated thoroughly.
 The ultimate cause of the accident was deemed to be the failure of Kazakhstan Airlines to properly navigate and communicate with the control tower.

 The pilot on board did try to ascend 15000 feet to avoid the plane crash but was not successfully able to do so.

 This documentary aired on the National Geographic Channel

 This disaster was also the subject of an episode in the documentary series Mayday (Air Crash Investigation) which aired on 2nd March 2009.